• Skip to main content

 Instructions

-• Using a sharp knife, remove the stem/core from the tops of the tomatoes in a cone shape.
-Score a line into each tomato just enough to break the skin, going from one side of the cored circle all the way down and up to the opposite side of the circle.
+• Using a paring knife, remove the stem and core from the tops of the ripe tomatoes in a cone shape.
+Using a sharp knife, score a line into each tomato just enough to break the skin, going from one side of the cored circle all the way down and up to the opposite side of the circle.
+(This will make removing the skins a piece of cake when we get to that step.)

 Notes